VISION43

 PROJECT PROGRESS

 Over the past 24 months, the Vision 43 project team has developed a draft mixed-use code for the Highway 43 corridor, shaped by extensive community engagement.
 The draft reflects input from residents and stakeholders, City staff, the Technical Advisory Committee (TAC), and the project working group.
-The draft Vision Plan to revitalize the Highway 43 corridor is now complete, and the public is invited to review and provide feedback.
-The project team will present the proposed mixed-use code and Vision Plan at two community open houses in January and February 2026.
+The City received feedback on the draft Vision Plan to revitalize the Highway 43 corridor at two open houses held in January and February 2026.
+The project team is incorporating that input and updating the draft code to reflect community feedback.

 Together, we are shaping a long-term vision for Highway 43—one that strengthens local identity, improves safety and connectivity, supports vibrant commercial activity, and creates a more welcoming pedestrian experience.